-3.158 Policy H3 in Part 1 of the Hillingdon Local Plan provides criteria for the identification of new traveller sites.
+- 3.15 Policy H3 in Part 1 of the Hillingdon Local Plan provides criteria for the identification of new traveller sites.
 In addition, it makes reference to the Government's Planning Policy for Traveller Sites, which places emphasis on collaborative working between local authorities to assess the needs of travellers and identifying a supply of deliverable sites.
-Part 1 of the Plan also states at paragraph 6.37 that the Council will seek to meet this aspect of the guidance through its Local Plan: Part 2 Site Specific Allocations, balancing the requirement for additional pitch provision with the availability of suitable sites.

-3.169 The Council is currently best placed to assess the needs of gypsies and traveller groups through new pitch provision, protection or enhancement of existing pitches, or by other means in line with the London Plan.
-The Council has recently completed an updated Gypsy and Traveller and Travelling Show-people Accommodation Assessment to reflect the requirements of the Government's Planning Policy for Traveller Sites, issued in August 2015.
+Part 1 of the Plan also states at paragraph 6.37 that the Council will seek to meet this aspect of the guidance through its Local Plan: Part 2 Site Specific Allocations, balancing the requirement for additional pitch provision with the availability of suitable sites. - 3.16 The Council has recently completed an updated Gypsy and Traveller and Travelling Show-people Accommodation Assessment to reflect the requirements of the Government's Planning Policy for Traveller Sites, issued in August 2015.
 The study identifies a need for two additional pitches for travellers during the Local Plan period.
-These pitches will be provided at the Council-owned Colne Park site, as shown on Map A.
+These pitches will be provided at the Council-owned Colne Park site, as shown on Map A. - 3.17 New proposals for Gypsy and Traveller pitches will be assessed against the provisions of policy DMH 9 in the Development Management Policies document.